 Property tax proration is the act of splitting a property tax bill, which usually covers taxes that are due for a calendar year or fiscal year.
 The tab is split over a period of time.
 Prorated taxes are a common feature of real estate closings because they ensure that the seller and buyer pay their appropriate share of the taxes at that time.

 Prorating any payment, including taxes, involves dividing the full amount due by a portion of a period of time.
 A $100 tax bill that covers one year would have a prorated six-month value of $50 and a prorated eight-month value of $66.67.
 Prorated taxes can only occur when a taxpayer's liability reduces for some reason.
 The taxpayer will be responsible for paying the full amount in the following tax year.

 How to Prorate a Property Tax Bill

-State and local governments, along with municipal districts, impose property tax on residents based on the value of their property.
-Different municipalities impose property tax differently; some only levy property tax on real estate, while others impose property taxes on vehicles and other forms of personal property.
-Because a resident may only own a piece of property for part of a year, either before selling it or after acquiring it, governments will allow for prorated taxes.
+State and local governments along with municipal districts impose property taxes on residents based on the value of their property.
+Different municipalities impose property tax differently.
+Some only levy property tax on real estate, while others impose property taxes on vehicles and other forms of personal property.
+Governments will allow for prorated taxes because a resident may only own a piece of property for part of a year, either before selling it or after acquiring it.